 features.
-In License Use Management, an optional string that, with the product identity and product version, is used to identify the product.
+In License Use Management, a label that, when combined with the product identity and product version, uniquely identifies the product.
+The label string is optional.

 G

 gdb server.
 See central registry.

 hard stop.
 In License Use Management, a policy according to which, if the end user starts the product and there are no licenses available, the product does not start.